Attention women writers: We want your scripts!

 - Current class enrolled in the Training Center (level, day of week, time) or the most recent class enrolled in (level, date)

 - Save the file using the title of your scene as the file name.
-For example: “The Best Day of My Life.docx.”
+For example: “The Best Day of My Life.docx” or “Granny and Grampy.pdf.”
+Do not include your name or “Scruggs Festival” or any other information in the file name.

-- E-mail scripts as attachment to the email to firstname.lastname@example.org.
+- E-mail the scripts as an attachment to email@example.com.
 Write in the e-mail subject line “FESTIVAL SUBMISSION” and nothing else.

 - Limit two scripts per writer.
 Each script must be submitted in its own email.

-- Script reading by a television executive producer.
-The award winner will have the opportunity to send one script of her choosing--TV pilot, sketch, screenplay, etc.--for a professional review by Dave Kneebone of Abso Lutely Productions in Los Angeles, executive producer for shows on Comedy Central (Nathan For You, Review with Forrest MacNeil), IFC (Comedy Bang Bang, Birthday Boys), and Cartoon Network (The Eric Andre Show, Tim and Eric's Bedtime Stories).
+- Script reading by Dave Kneebone of Abso Lutely Productions in Los Angeles, executive producer for shows on Comedy Central (Nathan For You, Review with Forrest MacNeil), IFC (Comedy Bang Bang, Birthday Boys), and Cartoon Network (The Eric Andre Show, Tim and Eric's Bedtime Stories).
+The award winner will have the opportunity to send one script of her choosing—TV pilot, sketch, screenplay, etc.—for a professional review and feedback by Dave Kneebone.